tier4/nebula/docs/integration_guide.md

 ```

 !!! tip

     If the happy path has no meaningful return value, use `std::monostate` (a type with no data) as
     `T`:

     ```cpp
     nebula::util::expected<std::monostate, ErrorCode> do_something();
     ```

+See [CPP Reference](https://en.cppreference.com/w/cpp/utility/expected.html) for more details on the
+`std::expected` type of C++23, which `nebula::util::expected` is based on.

 ### Point cloud types